 Launching a business relies very heavily upon a sound digital marketing strategy.
 This might seem obvious to some but to others just getting going, having an understanding of the tools in your arsenal from the beginning can be incredibly helpful.
 Digital Marketing can often be an overwhelming and time-consuming aspect when you’re trying to focus on your product and your customers.

 In preparation for your launch, there’s a number of different aspects you can audit in your business plan to ensure a successful launch.
-Some of the below aspects are more time consuming than others and you may want to contact agencies or freelancers to assist with certain aspects of your digital strategy.
+Some of the below aspects are more time consuming than others and you may want to contact agencies or freelancers to assist with certain aspects of your digital and marketing strategy.